Proof of a finite threshold for the union-find decoder: Methods

+Given a subset $N\subset E$ of edges representing faulty locations, we introduce level-$k$ clusters as follows (see Definition~\ref{def:cluster} in the Supplementary Information for the precise definition).
+For parameters $d,b>0$, a $(d,b)$-cluster in a subset $N\subset E$ of edges is a connected subset of $N$ in the graph with diameter at most $d$, surrounded by a width-$b$ buffer region that contains no edges of $N$.
+For level $k\in\{0,1,\ldots\}$, we choose increasing sequences of parameters $\qty{d_k}_{k=0,1,\ldots}$ and $\qty{b_k}_{k=0,1,\ldots}$.
+We then define the residual set $\sfN_k$ of unclustered edges inductively by $\sfN_0=N$, with $\sfN_{k+1}$ given by the set of edges in $\sfN_k$ that are not contained in any $(d_k,b_k)$-cluster in $\sfN_k$.
+The set $\sfE_k=\sfN_k\setminus\sfN_{k+1}$ consists of the edges belonging to level-$k$ clusters, with all edges in level-$k'$ ($k'<k$) clusters already removed.
+For a general choice of $d_k$ and $b_k$, the following lemma provides a high-probability bound on the occurrence of level-$k$ clusters.

 \begin{lemma}[High probability bound on clustering of errors on edges of graphs] Let $G = (V, E)$ be a graph, and assume that a set $N$ of faulty locations is randomly specified as a subset of the edges of $G$ in such a way that there exists a rate $\tilde{p}$ such that any subset $S$ of edges satisfies $\mathbb{P}\qty[N\supset S]\leq \tilde{p}^{\abs{S}}$.
-Suppose that there exists constants $\Lambda, \Delta>0$ such that
+Suppose that there exist constants $\Lambda, \Delta>0$ such that the locality condition

 holds for all $e\in E$ and $r\in \ZZ_{>0}$, where $B_e(r)$ is the set of edges within distance $r$ from $e$, and that

 hold for all $k\geq 1$.
 Then, the probability

 is upper bounded by